Skip to main content

 To fully comprehend the nuanced relationship between testosterone optimization and cardiac arrhythmias, we must descend to the level of cellular electrophysiology and molecular biology.
 The heart’s rhythm is the macroscopic manifestation of billions of microscopic, coordinated electrical events occurring in individual cardiac muscle cells, or cardiomyocytes.

 These events are governed by the cardiac action potential, a highly orchestrated sequence of ion fluxes across the cell membrane that causes depolarization and repolarization.
-It is here, at the level of the that regulate this process, that androgens exert their most direct and profound influence.
+It is here, at the level of the ion channels that regulate this process, that androgens exert their most direct and profound influence.

 The Cardiac Action Potential a Primer on the Heart’s Electrical Signature